 Adding to the sensory play ideas you’ve collected, if you have a rope wall on your swing set have them climb to the top.
 The rope will move according to where they have their weight.
 They will have to counteract by adjusting their hands and feet to stay straight and upright!

-Gather these sensory play ideas and put them into action in the backyard, your kids will love it and so will you!
+Gather these sensory play ideas and put them into action in the backyard or on a commercial swing set, your kids will love it and so will you!
 Being fun parents to your kids but increasing their skills in the process!

 Want a free digital catalog for our vinyl swing set’s?
 Enter your email below ⬇️